Lessons from Capital One's cloud migration journey

 People are the real superheroes behind any tech transformation

-Doing the hard part first might be the big takeaway but I want to impress that at the end of the day you cannot achieve this without investing in the people who make this work happen.
-One reason fads and quick fixes don’t work for deep transformations is they focus on processes rather than people.
-They may have the kernel of a good idea, yet they fail to acknowledge the fact that they rely on the abilities, cooperation, and enthusiasm of employees – who inconveniently happen to be human beings!
+Doing the hard part first might be the big takeaway but I want to emphasize that at the end of the day you cannot achieve this without investing in the people who make this work happen.
+One reason fads and quick fixes don’t work for deep transformations is because they focus on processes rather than people.
+They may have the kernel of a good idea, yet they fail to acknowledge the fact that they rely on the abilities, cooperation and enthusiasm of employees—who inconveniently happen to be human beings!

-Only if leaders recognise and embrace this human factor can tangible, long-lasting improvements be achieved during a cloud transformation.
+Only if leaders recognize and embrace this human factor can tangible, long-lasting improvements be achieved during a cloud transformation.
 This is why elements like team composition and mission matter.
 Teams need to own their delivery to production and have roles that are understood and empowered to get the job done.
-And, because it’s Pride month and I would be remiss as leader of Capital One’s Tech Diversity, Inclusion and Belonging Council if I didn’t advocate for this, they absolutely must center that inclusivity is the greatest indicator of a high functioning team and that diversity of thought makes us stronger.
+And I would be remiss as leader of Capital One’s Tech Diversity, Inclusion and Belonging Council if I didn’t advocate for this, they absolutely must center that inclusivity is the greatest indicator of a high functioning team and that diversity of thought makes us stronger.

 In addition, Tech College supports four different development programs: